Dive into Self-Supervised Learning for Medical Image Analysis: Data, Models and Tasks: Methodology and comprehensive comparison

-\textbf{Jigsaw puzzle solving (Jigsaw)} Following the intuition behind RPL, Jigsaw puzzle solving was proposed as a more complex SSL task in \citep{noroozi2016unsupervised} for 2D images.
-Different with RPL, the input image for this task is first split into $n\times{n}$ cubes in the form of a gird and then permuted in some order.
-The goal of this task is to predict the right arrangement of shuffled input cubes, just like playing a jigsaw puzzle.
-For a 3D image, there exist $n\times{n}\times{n}$ cubes and $n^3!$ possible arrangements which is oversize for network predicting.
-Therefore, Taleb \emph{et al.} \citep{taleb20203d} proposed a simplified scheme of selecting K possible orders with the largest Hamming distance, thereby casting the task to a K-way classification problem.
-Formally, let $y^{jig}$ and $p^{jig}$ refer to the one-hot label and the predicted probability vector, respectively.
-The loss function of Jigsaw can be expressed as:
+\textbf{Jigsaw puzzle solving (Jigsaw)} Following the intuition behind RPL, \cite{noroozi2016unsupervised} proposed Jigsaw puzzle solving as a more complex SSL task for 2D images.
+The input image is first split into a grid of $n\times{n}$ patches and then permuted in random order.
+The goal of this task is to predict the right arrangement of shuffled patches.
+For a 3D image, there exist $n\times{n}\times{n}$ patches and $n^3!$ possible arrangements that are oversize for network predictions.
+Therefore, \cite{taleb20203d} proposed a simplified scheme of selecting $K$ possible orders with the largest Hamming distance, thereby casting the task to a K-way classification problem.
+The loss function is the cross-entropy loss as written in Eq.~\ref{eq:cross-entropy}.

-\textbf{Rubik's Cube (RKB)} Inspired by the early work on Jigsaw puzzle solving \citep{noroozi2016unsupervised,taleb20203d}, Zhuang \emph{et al.} \citep{zhuang2019self} developed a novel pretext task, i.e. Rubik's cube recovery, to deeply exploit the rich anatomical information in 3D images.
-To learn both translational and rotational invariant representations, they performed the pretext task of cube rearrangement and cube rotation prediction in a jointly learning framework.
-For an input volume, $n\times{n}\times{n}$ shuffled cubes are generated in the same way in Jigsaw.
+\textbf{Rubik's Cube (RKB)} \cite{zhuang2019self} developed a novel 3D-based pretext task for volumetric medical data, called Rubik's cube recovery.
+To learn both translational and rotational invariant representations, they combined two sub-tasks, namely cube rearrangement prediction and cube rotation prediction, into a joint learning framework.
+For an input volume, $n\times{n}\times{n}$ shuffled cubes are generated in the same way as Jigsaw.
 Then, each cube $x_i, i=1...
 N$ is randomly rotated by $180\degree$ vertically and horizontally.
-Hence, the supervision signals are three labels: a $K$-dim one-hot label $y_{order}$ for cube orders, a $N$-dim multi-hot label $y_{hor}$ for vertical rotation with 1 on the positions of vertically rotated cubes and 0 vice versa, and a $N$-dim multi-hot label $y_{ver}$ for horizontal rotation.
-Assuming $p_{order}$ as the order prediction, the loss function for the cube ordering sub-task is just the same as Jigsaw:
+Hence, there are three supervision signals: a $K$-dim one-hot label $y^{order}$ for cube orders, a $N$-dim multi-hot label $y^{hor}$ for vertical rotation, with 1 on the positions of vertically rotated cubes and 0 vice versa, and a $N$-dim multi-hot label $y^{ver}$ for horizontal rotation.
+The loss function $L_{order}$ for the cube ordering sub-task is the same as Eq.~\ref{eq:cross-entropy}.
 Each of the two cube rotation sub-tasks can be solved as a multi-label binary classification problem.
-Assuming $p_{hor}$ and $p_{ver}$ as the horizontal and vertical rotation prediction, the loss function can be written as:
+Let $p^{hor}$ and $p^{ver}$ denote the horizontal and vertical rotation prediction, the loss function $L_{rot}$ is:

-In total, the loss function comprises the above two terms of sub-tasks:
+In total, the loss function comprises two terms with $\alpha$ and $\beta$ as the weights: